Cornell-Sports-Analytics/education/README.md

 1. Go to colab.research.google.com.
 2. Sign in with your Google account if asked.
 3. Click "Upload Notebook".
-4. In the upload window, click Upload > Browse, and select the notebook file (.ipynb) you want to work on from the extracted folder (education-main).
+4. In the upload window, click Upload > Browse, and select the notebook file (.ipynb) you want to work on from the extracted folder (education-main > notebooks).

-Step
+---

+Created by Sameer Nathawat